 A broad spectrum given the fact you’re surrounded by bodies of water, but there really are a whole plethora of options; whether you want to try your hand at something different, polish up your existing skills, or simply master the art of not sinking, there’s something for everyone.
 Try some classic canoeing or kayaking over calm waters, or perhaps you’d rather test your balancing skills with a bit of paddle boarding?
-On the more open lakes where winds create a more unpredictable swell, windsurfing and sailing are both available at various spots throughout the
+On the more open lakes, such as Lake Windermere, where winds create a more unpredictable swell, windsurfing and sailing are both available at various spots throughout the Lake District.

 What to do on the water?